-“Good deal,” she replied, laying down on the bed, her eyes closed and sleep overtook her before her head hit the pillow.
+“Good deal,” she replied.
+Charlotte laid down on the bed, her eyes closed and sleep overtook her before her head hit the pillow.
 Travis watched her sleep for a few minutes and then snuggled up beside her.

 The alarm on Travis’ phone woke them several hours later.
-“My sweet Charlotte,” he cooed, kissing her neck.
+“My sweet Charlotte,” he cooed and kissed her neck.
 “Time to wake up, my love.”
 She stirred slightly and opened her eyes.

 “Already?” she asked.
 “I’m still sleepy.”

 “We have reservations in 2 hours, and you have a dress to wiggle into for me.”
-He was already imagining her in it, and the thought got him flustered.
+In his mind’s eye, he could see her in it and the thought got him flustered.
 He kissed her shoulders and neck.
 “Come on, sweetie, we can shower together.”

 She pulled herself out of bed and stumbled to the bathroom with Travis right behind her.
-As much as he wanted to get romantic with her, he was waiting for after dinner.
-Charlotte wrapped her hair in a towel, and retrieved the dress from the closet where it hung, admiring it.
+As much as he wanted to get romantic with her he would wait until after dinner.
+Charlotte wrapped her hair in a towel, and retrieved the dress from the closet where it hung.
 Travis emerged from the bathroom wrapped in his own towel and rifled through his dress clothing.
-He pulled out his favorite comfortable dress slacks, a shirt and a vest, with a tie.
-It was similar to his PR outfit for work, but much classier.
+He pulled out his favorite comfortable dress slacks, a shirt, and a vest with a tie.
+It was similar to his PR outfit for work but much classier.

-Charlotte fixed her hair and makeup before she got dressed, and then stepped into the form-fitting red dress that Travis loved.
-“Baby, could you zip this for me?” she asked, walking to where he stood.
+Charlotte fixed her hair and makeup before she got dressed and then stepped into the form-fitting red dress that Travis loved.
+“Baby, could you zip this for me?” she asked and walked to where he stood.